Prince William Humane Society

 INTERESTED IN ADOPTING

+Please visit P.W.
+Shelter Adoptable Pets.
 If you are interested in adopting any of these fabulous dogs, please contact the Pr.
 Wm.
 County Animal Shelter at 703-792-5769 for an application.
 They are all very precious and special each in their own way.
 And, after what they have been through, they deserve a chance at a new and wonderful life.
-Will you be the one lucky enough to share your life with them?
+Please Adopt, Don’t Shop for a family pet.

-Donations are still needed to pay for the ongoing treatments and care for these and all the sick and injured homeless pets that require medical care at the Shelter.
-These are only the worst of those we’ve helped so far this year and the need does not end when one broken leg heals.
+Donations are still needed to pay for the ongoing treatments and care for the sick and injured homeless pets that require medical care at the Shelter.

-Please remember, We can’t do it without YOU and every donation makes a difference!
-Thank You for Your Generosity!
+Please remember, We can’t do it without YOU and every donation makes a difference, saves a life and gives a homeless pet a chance at a new life!

 2013 Updates, Look What You’ve Accomplished